ibmresilient/resilient-python-api/python/examples/circuits/TaskCalendar/README.md

 * Some calendar applications will not display the embedded url
 * Updating an existing calendar event may not work properly depending on the calendar application you are using
+* If you update the Task's owner and due date at the same time in Resilient, the result will be 2 separate identical calendar invites being sent out.

 ### More